Steward

 The worst time to create a maintenance history is after a buyer has already asked.
 That makes every missing invoice feel like a negotiation problem.

-A standing packet turns recordkeeping from a scramble into a recurring operating habit.
+A standing report turns recordkeeping from a scramble into a recurring operating habit.

 Practical checklist